Fort Tryon Park: Acquisition and planning

 The philanthropist John D. Rockefeller Jr. had held an interest in Fort Tryon since childhood, when he and his father had taken walks in Fort Tryon.
 In January 1917, Rockefeller anonymously purchased the 33 acre that collectively comprised the Hays and Sheafer tracts, Shortly afterward, a New York Times article publicized the sale, and Rockefeller acquired the 25 acre Billings estate for $35,000 an acre.

 In June 1917, Rockefeller announced that Fort Tryon Park would be given to the city on the conditions that it be joined to the existing Fort Washington and Riverside Parks, and that the city maintain the park.
-To preserve the views from Fort Tryon Park, Rockefeller had purchased land on the opposite side of the Hudson to keep it from being developed; this was donated to the Palisades Interstate Park.
-Under Rockefeller's proposal, the park would be deeded to the Palisades Interstate Park Commission, which operated the Palisades Interstate Park in New Jersey.
-Rockefeller also planned to run a ferry service across the Hudson River between Fort Tryon and the Palisades on the river's western bank.
+Rockefeller also donated land on the opposite bank of the Hudson to the Palisades Interstate Park in 1933; that land would be taken over by the Palisades Interstate Park Commission, which had operated the Palisades Interstate Park in New Jersey since 1900.
+According to the Palisades Interstate Park Commission's website, there is an often-repeated claim that the land in New Jersey was bought to preserve views from Fort Tryon Park; however, the Palisades land was purchased years before Fort Tryon Park was opened to the public.
+In any case, Rockefeller planned to run a ferry service across the Hudson River between Fort Tryon and the Palisades on the river's western bank.
 Mayor John Purroy Mitchel was positioned to accept Rockefeller's offer.
 However, his successor John Francis Hylan ultimately did not accept the land, saying that the site had not been "improved".
 Moreover, the city had failed to propose a law that would have deeded the parkland to the Palisades Interstate Park Commission.
 In 1925, Hylan told one of Rockefeller's advisors that the city would consider another proposal to take the land and use it as a park.
 Following this, Rockefeller again offered the land to the city in 1926, though without success.